GuidesData sources

 The Kp index readings come from NASA DONKI's geomagnetic storm records.
 Kp is a global measure of geomagnetic disturbance on a scale from 0 (completely quiet) to 9 (extreme storm).
 The site uses the latest reported Kp value to determine storm level and to calculate the approximate latitude at which aurora should be visible, if skies are clear.

 Upcoming CME arrival times - where DONKI analysts have modelled an Earth-directed event - are displayed alongside the current conditions.
-These are estimates: CME travel times from the Sun to Earth range from around 15 hours for fast events to 3-4 days for slower ones, and the actual impact can vary by several hours either side.
+These are estimates: CME travel times from the Sun to Earth range from around 15 hours for fast events to 3-4 days for slower ones, and the predicted arrival time is typically accurate to within plus or minus 6-12 hours, since the CME's speed can change as it travels through the solar wind.

 The live solar wind panel (Bz, Bt, speed, density) is drawn directly from NOAA's DSCOVR measurements and gives a more immediate picture of current conditions.
 When Bz turns strongly negative and holds there, aurora activity typically follows within an hour.